ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/5E_SHAKE.md

 SHAKE is async.

-SHAKE commands (with the exception of type 0 -&gt; which resets the stop the shake) are a chain of tweens.
+SHAKE commands (with the exception of type 0 -\> which resets the stop the shake) are a chain of tweens.
 If a shake command has been executed, the current movement (tween) continues until it finished, but the next tween it's the existing queue is not applied.
 Instead, the new SHAKE commands are queued and subsequently run instead.

 All tweens are executed with quadratic in and out easing.